Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Priestley duality from the perspective of HMS duality

-We conclude the paper by showing how to obtain duality for distributive lattices with top but possibly without bottom and for generalized boolean algebras from the above approach.
-This can be done by working with pointed Priestley spaces and pointed Stone spaces.
+We next show how to view the duality for distributive lattices with top but possibly without bottom from this perspective.
+This can be done by working with pointed Priestley spaces.